-CLAT, which stands for Common Law Admission Test will be conducted by the CLAT Consortium of NLUs headed by the National Law University, Odisha, Cuttack, this year.
-The programmes offered through this exam are five year integrated BA LLB, BCom LLB, BBA LLB, Bsc LLB, BSw LLB and LLM programmes.
+CLAT, which stands for Common Law Admission Test, is conducted by the Consortium of NLUs.
+The programmes offered through this exam are five-year integrated BA LLB, BCom LLB, BBA LLB, Bsc LLB, BSw LLB and LLM programmes.

-On the other hand, AILET, which stands for All India Law Entrance Test, is conducted by the National Law University, Delhi, for admission into the undergraduate and postgraduate programmes.
-The law programmes offered through AILET are five year integrated BA LLB and LLM programmes.
+On the other hand, AILET, which stands for All India Law Entrance Test, is conducted by the National Law University (NLU), Delhi.
+The institute currently offers a five year integrated BA LLB and one-year LLM programmes.

-There is only one participating institute under AILET, that is, the National Law University, Delhi.
-AILET offers a handful of 73 seats for the LLB programmes whereas 20 seats for the LLM programme.
+There is only one participating institute under AILET, that is, NLU Delhi.
+Also, AILET offers 110 seats for the LLB programmes whereas 70 seats for the LLM programme.
 On the other hand, CLAT has 22 participating NLUs that offer around 2,622 seats at the undergraduate level and around 808 seats at the postgraduate level.